RedHatOfficial/miq-LDAP/README.md

 ### get_vm_tags_and_attributes_from_ldap_entry
 Full Path: `LDAP/Integration/LDAP/Operations/Methods/get_ldap_new_entry_attributes`
 Required to Override: **Maybe**
-  * If want to update VM tags and custom attributes form LDAP entries
+  * If want to update VM tags and custom attributes from LDAP entries

 ### munge_ldap_entry_attributes
 Full Path: `LDAP/Integration/LDAP/Operations/Methods/get_ldap_new_entry_attributes`
 Required to Override: **Maybe**
-  * If want to update LDAP entriy attributes based on user imput to dialogs.
+  * If want to update LDAP entry attributes based on user input to dialogs.

 ## Requests
 Information on the provided Request entry points.